TehhX/Learning-Win32API/EmptyWindow/README.md

 # Empty Window
 A window without any contents.
+Serves as somewhat of a secondary sanity check to main/SanityCheck, this time more for the api itself than the compiler.